+We are working to build a workforce of young people thriving in the gig economy, bringing fresh perspectives, to design the future.
 We tackle inequality by placing young people with different lived experiences and technical expertise at the centre of re-generating institutions in every sector and every system.

 Learn about our recent achievements and internal projects.

 A resilience and wellbeing resource developed by YLab, in association with the Victorian Department of Health.
 It offers tips and solutions to the struggles experienced by young people as a result of the pandemic.

 In our YLab Year in Review, we use survey and project data to look back at our 2021 successes and impact, detail case studies of some of our most important work, and meet the young people who made it all happen.

 In partnership with the Australian Electoral Commission, Deadly Democracy aimed to empower First Nations young people to use their vote as a way to demonstrate leadership and to advocate for themselves and their community.

 Our clients recognise the unique value of Australia’s young people in generating positive systems change.